clintondurney/grass-stomata-geometry/README.md

   b.
 Similarly, the heatmap is overlayed as well.
 If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.

-1. Item 1
-2. Item 2
-   a.
-Subitem a
-   b.
-Subitem b
-3. Item 3